syncfusion-content/winui-docs/winui/Date-Picker/Spinner-Customization.md

 N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-datepicker-examples/blob/main/Samples/ViewAndItemCustomization)

-## Customize the cells in dropdown spinner
+## Customize the cell's style in dropdown spinner

-You can customize all the dropdown date spinner cells by using the `ItemContainerStyle` or `ItemTemplate` properties.
+You can customize all the dropdown date spinner cells by using the `ItemContainerStyle` properties.
 The `DataContext` of `ItemContainerStyle` or `ItemTemplate` properties is [`SpinnerItem`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SpinnerItem.html).

 {% tabs %}
 {% highlight XAML %}